MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaofieldinfo-structure.md

 # CDaoFieldInfo Structure

 The `CDaoFieldInfo` structure contains information about a field object defined for data access objects (DAO).

+ DAO is supported through Office 2013.
+DAO 3.6 is the final version and it is considered obsolete.

 ## Syntax